Xingming-Li/master-projects/README.md

-# Master's Course Project Portfolio
+# Master's Course Project and Thesis Portfolio
-This repository contains selected project reports from my Master's studies in Language Technology at Uppsala University.
+This repository contains selected project reports and a master's thesis overview from my master's studies in Language Technology at Uppsala University.
 These works reflect my academic background and research interests in natural language processing (NLP), machine learning, cross-lingual NLP, and human-machine comparison and collaboration.

-Each report addresses a unique challenge in the field, blending theoretical insight with hands-on experimentation using modern tools and models.
+Each document addresses a unique challenge in the field, blending theoretical insight with hands-on experimentation using modern tools and models.

 ---